SoEasy Travel Insurance Blog

 Q. How does the rainy season differ from the hot season?

 The rainy season (or wet season) usually begins in June and lasts until October.
-During this time, heavy rains are common across southern Thailand, the west coast, and northern regions, although east coast beaches like Koh Samui remain relatively dry until later when the rainy season starts there.
+During this time, heavy rains are common across southern Thailand, the west coast, and northern regions, although Koh Samui remain relatively dry until later when the rainy season starts there.

 Q. What’s the best time to visit Thailand?

-The cool season from November to February is widely regarded as the best time to visit Thailand, thanks to cooler temperatures, clear skies, and dry weather.
+The cool weather start from November to February is widely regarded as the best time to visit Thailand, thanks to cooler temperatures, clear skies, and dry weather.
 This is also the high season, ideal for visiting temples, exploring vibrant cities like Chiang Mai, or relaxing at Thailand’s beaches.

 Q. Are there benefits to traveling in the summer months?

-Yes — the summer months (hot season) mean fewer tourists in some areas and shoulder season pricing in others.
+Yes — the summer months (hot) mean fewer tourists in some areas and shoulder season pricing in others.
 This is a great time to explore Thailand, visit Khao Sok National Park, or take part in traditional Thai festivals like the Phuket Vegetarian Festival.

 Q. How do east coast beaches compare with the west coast?